salesforce-marketingcloud/LearningAppIos/README.md

 The code in this repository includes all of the code used to run the fully functional APK.
 However, the API keys have been removed.
 To debug, modify or create a new app the following keys must be set within the corresponding file.

-For Android (`secrets.xml`):

-1. `app_id`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.

-2. `gcm_sender_id`: the Google Cloud Messaging ID as defined in the Google Cloud Developers Console for your app.

-3. `access_token`: the Access Token for your development app as defined in the App Center section of the Marketing Cloud.

-NB: You can use different keys for the staging/testing phase and the production phase.
-Staging/testing keys are indicated by the prefix `staging_`.

 For iOS (`AppDelegate+ETPushConstants.m`):

 1. `kETAppID_Prod`: the App ID for your development app as defined in the App Center section of the Marketing Cloud.